nation6133/MyResearch/README.md

 # MyResearch
-My research toward neural network, it uses Google Colab
+My research for neural network, by using Google Collaboratory